 SQL Server 2000's Analysis Services capability saves me from having to revise the DTS package to manage the employee hierarchy.
 I don't have to write additional code and use intermediate tables to fully expand the hierarchy; Analysis Services expands the hierarchy for me.
 Although Analysis Services could connect directly to the operational data to build dimensions and facts in a cube, I want to keep the base transaction data in my dimensional database in case I need to query the data directly.
 Thus, I redesigned the Employee dimension in the dimensional database to mirror the employee table's recursive relationship in the source database.
 Figure 5 shows the revised dimensional data model.

 I made a minor change to the DTS package that I introduced in "Relational to Dimensional"; the change loads the revised Employee dimension table.
-(Web Listing 1 shows the new script for creating the dimensional database; to access this Web listing, enter InstantDoc ID 9709 at http://www.sqlmag.com/.
-Also available online is the DTS package you use to populate the database; you can download this package by opening the 9709.zip file.)
+(Web Listing 1 shows the new script for creating the dimensional database; click on the "Download the Code" icon at the top of the page.
+Also available online is the DTS package you use to populate the database; you can download this package by via the "Download the Code" icon at the top of the page.)

 After you create the dimensional database, you can connect SQL Server 2000 Analysis Server to preaggregate data in cubes for fast query responses.
 First, you need to create a new database in Analysis Server by using Analysis Manager from Microsoft Management Console (MMC).
 You can then build a multidimensional cube.
 The following steps walk you through the process.
 (These steps are the same for SQL Server 2000 Analysis Server and SQL Server 7.0 OLAP Server, except that OLAP Server's Dimension Wizard doesn't offer the Parent-child hierarchy option; if you use OLAP Server, you'll have to rely on the less sophisticated hierarchy breakdown in the dimensional database's Employee dimension table.)